ncachanosky/econ-lecture-notes/content/econometrics/05_Hypothesis_Testing/Section 1.md

 $$
 {{% /callout %}}

-As illustrated by the [prosector's fallacy](https://en.wikipedia.org/wiki/Prosecutor%27s_fallacy), this confusion can be important.
+As illustrated by the [prosecutor's fallacy](https://en.wikipedia.org/wiki/Prosecutor%27s_fallacy), this confusion can be important.
 The fallacy consists in concluding that the low likelihood that damning evidence (such as a DNA test result) would show up if the accused is innocent implies a low likelihood that the accused is innocent in the presence of damning evidence.
 How so?
 The fallacy is easy to see making use of [Bayes' theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem).

 Let $P(E)$ represent the probability of finding damning evidence $(E)$ independent of the innocence o the accused; $P(I)$ by the probability of innocence regardless of the presence of damning evidence, $P(E|I)$ be the probability of finding damning evidence conditional on the accused being innocent, and $P(I|E)$ by the probability of the accused being innocent conditional on the presence of damning evidence.
 Then: